Publish request and response logs to an Apache Kafka topic. This plugin does not support message compression. For more information, see Kafka topics.

 Note: If the

-argument > 1, a request is logged as an array of JSON objects.
+max_batch_sizeargument > 1, a request is logged as an array of JSON objects.

-Every request is logged separately in a JSON object, separated by a new line \n
+Every request is logged separately in a JSON object, separated by a new line \n.

 Expand this block to see a sample log object